Skip to content

 Opens in Killercoda in a new tab

-• Configure disk partitions, filesystems, and mount points using fdisk, mkfs, and fstab
+• Configure disk partitions, filesystems, and mount points using fdisk, mkfs, UUIDs, and /etc/fstab

-• Manage LVM volumes (create, extend, snapshot) for flexible storage allocation
+• Manage LVM physical volumes, volume groups, logical volumes, online expansion, and snapshots for flexible storage allocation

 graph TD